 8. Apply for the Apprenticeship Incentive Grant

-If you are an apprentice training in any designated Red Seal trade, you can apply for the Apprenticeship Incentive Grant (AIG) and grab some free money from the Government of Canada.
+Suppose you are an apprentice training in any designated Red Seal trade.
+You can apply for the Apprenticeship Incentive Grant (AIG) and grab some free money from the Government of Canada.

 9. Apply for Student Aid, Scholarships, and Bursaries